 Born in Englewood, raised in Teaneck, and attending high school in Tenafly, Chef David “Big Swole” Rose is a true son of Bergen County.
 And true to his native county, Chef David believes in working hard and with heart.

-“I’m always moving,” Chef David told Best of NJ with a laugh, “always getting into something.”
+“I’m always moving, always getting into something,” Chef David told Best of NJ with a laugh.
 Chef David attributes his foundational love of food to his upbringing in New Jersey.
-He was born into a large Jamaican family – Chef David is one of eight children – in a home led by two two food professionals.
-His mother worked as a chef in a nursing home, and his father was the chef at a villa for Catholic nuns.
+He was born into a large Jamaican family – one of eight children – in a home led by two food professionals.
+His mother worked as a nursing home chef, and his father was the chef at a villa for Catholic nuns.

 “Growing up, — and I don’t know if you’ve been to Jamaican parties — but Jamaican parties are events,” Chef David said.
 “It’s not just food, [like] the curries [and] the sauces.
 It’s music, and dancing…and as long as I can remember, I’ve been a very adventurous eater.
 I was like Mikey [from the Life cereal commercials]: I’d eat anything, but it had to be good.”

 Chef David didn’t realize food was going to be his career until going to Atlanta at the age of 21.
 He’d earned a degree in exercise science and was working as a personal trainer until a TV commercial changed his life.
 “I still remember it,” Chef David said.
 “It said, ‘Le Cordon Bleu, realize your culinary dream.'”
 It was like a lightbulb went off in my head.”
 In no time at all, he’d enrolled and went to work studying, all the time having a ball.
 “Going to school didn’t feel like [work] for me,” he said.
 “I thoroughly enjoyed it.”